 Both conceptions of catching up are used in this study to simultaneously empirically investigate the Indonesian economy.
 Indonesia has attained economic growth over the last four decades at an annual average of about 6 per cent (World-Bank, 2008).
 Many argue (see for example: Hill, 2000; Dowling and Chin-Fang, 2008), that this was achieved after the country received international capital inflow, gains from international terms of trade and established the manufacturing and industrial sectors.
 The rapid and impressive process of the Indonesian economy integrating to the world economy is a frequently cited corollary (see for example: Hill, 2000; James and Ramstetter, 2008).
 However, the most important evidence is through trade, investment and foreign direct investment.
 They are widely believed to facilitate the process of adoption of technology.
-These facts are an essential part in the analysis of economic growth, whether the acceleration of productivity and growth is able to bring the country to catch up, in the long run, to the income level of the leading countries.
+These facts are an essential part in the analysis of economic growth, whether the acceleration of productivity and growth is generated by technology catching up; and whether this productivity and growth is able to bring the country to catch up, in the long run, to the income level of the leading countries.